cesanta/micro-printf/README.md

 ## Features

+- Works with any compiler, starting from MSVC 98 to modern Clang
 - Source code is both ISO C and ISO C++ compliant
-- Works with any compiler, starting from MSVC 98 to modern Clang
-- Tiny size: see the [Footprint](#footprint) section below
+- Tiny size: see the [Footprint](#footprint) section below for exact numbers
-- Supports all major format specifiers:
+- Supports all major format specifiers, width, precition and alignment
+- Supports floating point `%f` and `%g` specifiers by default
 - Supports a non-standard `%M` specifier which allows for custom formats
 - Can print to anything: to a memory buffer, file, socket, UART, etc
-- Extensively tested
+- Extensively [tested](actions) using VC98, VC22, ARM GCC, Avr GCC, x86 GCC, Clang

 ## Usage example